 The body of work produced was a personal expression and admission that she lived a life with constant nostalgia and melancholy.
 As observers, it was invigorating to watch Luttin as she created her small wonders that delved into nuances of the everyday and that are conceptually engaging and beautiful.
 The thesis exhibition The Temporary Nature of Things, totalling 366 pieces, made an extensive installation out of refined miniature jewellery and objects.
 The selected works for the exhibition at Piece of Eight give a glimpse of the entire project and the rich picture assembled through the talent of Luttin.

 Sim Luttin has the inspiration, creativity, and intelligence to make work that will excite collectors and keep pace with the creative dynamics in the art world.
-Her work will quickly establish herself as a leader in contemporary art jewellery and metalsmithing field as she continues to question, challenge, and seek the unexpected.
+Her work will quickly establish her as a leader in the contemporary art jewellery and metalsmithing field as she continues to question, challenge, and seek the unexpected.

 From 'The Temporary Nature of Things' solo exhibition, Pieces of Eight Gallery, Melbourne.